borkdominik/bigER/README.md

 🎨 **Graphical Interactions** to customize the diagram or modify the underlying model
 🖨️ **Code Generation** to generate SQL statements

 The tool is built based on web technologies and language features are communicated with the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/).
 This makes bigER highly reusable and simplifies implementation for other editors that also use the LSP.
 The language and editor features are realized as a language server with [Xtext](https://www.eclipse.org/Xtext/).
-[Sprotty](https://github.com/eclipse/sprotty) and [Sprotty Server](https://github.com/eclipse/sprotty-server) is used to create the diagrams and both connect to VS Code by using [Sprotty VS Code](https://github.com/eclipse/sprotty-vscode).
+[Sprotty](https://github.com/eclipse/sprotty) together with [Sprotty Server](https://github.com/eclipse/sprotty-server) is used to create the diagrams and both connect to VS Code by using [Sprotty VS Code](https://github.com/eclipse/sprotty-vscode).

 [**Download the extension from the VS Code Marketplace**](https://marketplace.visualstudio.com/items?itemName=BIGModelingTools.erdiagram)